ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 calc_VERSION=$(CALC_DEP_VERSION)
 ```

-Let's see where these variables are used.
+Let us see where these variables are used.
 Run `make build` and look for (something like) the following in the output.

 ```
 make[4]: Entering directory `/home/simonrose/data/git/e3/modules/core/e3-stream/StreamDevice/O.7.0.5_linux-x86_64'